GeorgeRJacobs/ibotta-de-takehome/README.md

 NOTE: All code expects the working directory set to the project.
 As mentioned above, it is a good idea to create a virtual env to run project code.

+NOTE2: The shell code assumes you are on the newer Z shell (Like a newer Mac).

-Under the src directory, I have a directory for each task.
-There will be 2 sets of files which you can run, local & remote.
+Under the src directory, There will be 2 sets of files which you can run, local & remote.
+Under each, I have a directory for each task.
 These showcase how I would use these tools both in a local capacity and as well using cloud technologies.

-This ask requires us to download the data from the Denver Gov't website & prepare for the next set of tasks.

 #### Local: